Sass Warner: Creation and casting

-The character of Sass was introduced in 1993 during a plot in which "robo nurse" Carrie Burton (Lisa Crittenden) fell pregnant after receiving 3 different sperm donations from central characters.
+The character of Sass was introduced in 1993 during a plot in which "Robonurse" Carrie Burton (Lisa Crittenden) fell pregnant after receiving 3 different sperm donations from central characters.
 This was billed as a "whodunit" with nurse Steve Mills (Andrew Binns), Guy Warner (Craig Parker), Dr. Hone Ropata (Temuera Morrison) and Dr. Chris Warner (Michael Galvin) all potentially being the father.
 The character made her first appearance on 11 October 1993, when Carrie gave birth to her and her triplet siblings.
 The birth was used as a storyline to write off the character of Carrie, and she departed with her children on 11 November 1993.
 In 2015 producers decided to reintroduce the triplets 23 years after their disappearance.
 Finn (Lukas Whiting) was introduced in early 2016, with the decision to reintroduce the other two triplets throughout the remainder of the year.
 Lucy Lovegrove was working in a bookstore in Melbourne when she received the offer to play the role of Sass, an experience she referred to as, "literally one of those 'my life has changed over night' situations."
 Joining the soap was said to be, "very sudden ...
 I had six days to pack up my house, quit my job, say goodbye to my flatmates, fly to Canberra to say bye to my family and get to New Zealand.
 It was so rushed, I don’t think it really hit me until I arrived that I was going to be living in a new country."
 She believed she won the role due to the fact she "looks like Lukas" and that he "probably looks more like me than my actual brother."
 Lovegrove was mentored and eventually befriended by co-star Ngahuia Piripi (Esther Samuels).
 Lovegrove quit the role, with Sass departing in April 2018.
-Sass brifey returned to the show via a video call on the 2019 season finale.
+Sass briefly returned to the show via a video call on the 2019 season finale.